Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents

-A recently popular approach for identifying such shortcut behaviour is via methods from the field of eXplainable AI (XAI), whose aim is to identify the reasons behind a model's decisions \citep{lapuschkin2019unmasking, GuidottiMRTGP19,SchramowskiSTBH20, RasXGD22,RoyKR22,SaeedO23}.
-Many methods of XAI however suffer from issues such as a lack of faithfulness, \ie the explanation does not faithfully present the model's underlying decision process \citep{HookerEKK19,ChanKL22,DeYoungJRLXSW20}, and coarse, low-level explanation semantics.
-For example, importance-map explanations indicate the importance of an input element for a decision without indicating \textit{why} this element is important \citep{Kambhampati2021SymbolsAA, rightconcepts,TesoASD23}.
-A recent branch of research therefore focuses on developing models that provide inherent concept-based explanations.
-Prominent examples of this idea are concept bottlenecks models (CBMs) which have been shown to provide predictive performances on par with standard deep learning approaches for supervised image classification \citep{KohNTMPKL20conceptbottleneck}.
-More importantly, CBMs allow to identify and effectively revise incorrect model behaviour on a higher, concept level \citep{rightconcepts}.
+Recently eXplainable AI (XAI) methods have emerged to detect such shortcut behavior, by identifying the reasons behind a model's decisions~\citep{SchramowskiSTBH20,RoyKR22,SaeedO23}.
+However, many XAI methods' explanations do not faithfully present the model's underlying decision process~\citep{ChanKL22}.
+For example, importance-map explanations indicate the importance of an input element without indicating \textit{why} this element is important~\citep{Kambhampati2021SymbolsAA,rightconcepts,TesoASD23}.
+A recent branch of research therefore focuses on models that provide inherent concept-based explanations.
+Prominent examples are concept bottlenecks models (CBMs), which provide predictive performances on par with standard deep learning approaches for supervised image classification~\citep{KohNTMPKL20conceptbottleneck}.
+More importantly, CBMs allow to identify and revise incorrect model behavior on a concept level~\citep{rightconcepts}.

-Despite the success and advantageous properties of CBMs for tackling RL-specific issues discussed above, no research has however been performed for their integration into RL.
-A reason for this is that previous concept-based models depend only on concepts that are at a single object level, \eg, object color, shape, etc. However, objects in RL environments, even as simple as Atari games, interact with one another \citep{Kaiser2019ModelBasedRL}.
-In order to adequately solve such RL tasks via explicit concept representations, agents thus need to also extract necessary \textit{relational} concepts.